Providers

 API-key providers

-When you pick a type from the API Key group, three additional fields surface depending on what that preset declares:
+When you pick a type from the API Key group, the fields appear in this order:

 API Key